On the Sum Neccesary to Ensure that a Degree Sequence is Potentially H-Graphic: Introduction

 We refer to $ex(H,n)$ as the {\it extremal number} or {\it extremal function} of $H$.
 Mantel \cite{Man07} determined $ex(K_3,n)$ in 1907 and Tur\'{a}n \cite{Tur41} determined $ex(K_t,n)$ for all $t\ge 3$ in 1941, a result considered by many to mark the start of modern extremal graph theory.
 Outside of these results, the exact value of the extremal function is known for very few graphs (cf. \cite{BK,CGPW,EFGG}).
 In 1966, however, Erd\H{o}s and Simonovits \cite{ESS} extended previous work of Erd\H{o}s and Stone \cite{ES} and determined $ex(H, n)$ asymptotically for arbitrary $H$.
 More precisely, this seminal theorem gives exact asymptotics for $ex(H,n)$ when $H$ is a nonbipartite graph.

 \begin{theorem}[The Erd\H{o}s-Stone-Simonovits Theorem] If $H$ is a graph with chromatic number $\chi(H)\ge 2$, then \end{theorem}

+Given a family ${\mathcal F}$ of graphs, a graphic sequence $\pi$ is {\it potentially ${\mathcal F}$-graphic} if there is a realization of $\pi$ that contains some $F\in {\mathcal F}$ as a subgraph.
+If ${\mathcal F}=\{H\}$, we say that $\pi$ is potentially $H$-graphic.
 The focus of this paper is the following problem posed by Erd\H{o}s, Jacobson and Lehel in 1991 \cite{EJL}.
-A graphic sequence $\pi$ is {\it potentially $H$-graphic} if there is some realization of $\pi$ that contains $H$ as a subgraph.